device42/ansible_device42/README.md

 - Ansible must have an available connection to your Device42 instance in order to collect devices for inventory

 ### Installation

 #### Ansible Tower:
-* Clone the repo on the host of your Anisble server
+* Clone the repo on the host of your Ansible server
 ```bash
 git clone git@github.com:device42/ansible_device42.git
 ```